 NTR is available online through Canvas where you can download the articles/essays as PDF files under the general library use policy allowed for by the U.S. copyright office (cited below).
-Since there are no major textbooks required outside of Goldingay (above), students are expected to print out their own hard copies of the articles as part of their textbook costs.
+Since there are no major textbooks required outside of Goldingay (above), students are expected to print out their own hard copies of the articles as part of their textbook costs or read it electronically on a tablet.

 Lee, Max.
 Lecture Notes: BIBL 5250: New Testament 2: Texts and Their Theology.
+PowerPoint version.

-Unpublished but copyrighted notes will be distributed in class ©2016-present.
+Unpublished but copyrighted notes will be distributed in class ©2016-present in the form of PowerPoint slides.
 Please do not distribute these notes to those outside the course without written permission from the instructor.
 The student however is encouraged to use electronic and hard-copy prints for personal use and study.
-These notes will be posted on Canvas in PDF form week by week and distributed as hard copies in class throughout the semester.
+These notes will be posted on Canvas as PDF's by module.